deathstar/QServ2020/readme.md

 "command not found: cmake .": cmake is not installed, see above for download link.

+library not found -lenet: run these commands: cd enet; rm CMakeCache.txt; rm cmake_install.cmake; rm CMakeFiles; cmake .; make, you should be able to compile enet on your system to create the required libenet.a file.
+If there is an issue using the provided enet file, please try to compile your own (you may also have to remove the existing

 Can't see player city/state/country msg: try using geoIP geolocation instead of Curl.
-To do this, rename the text file in the QServCollect root directory something other than "usecurl.txt."
+To do this, rename the text file in the qserv2020 root directory something other than "usecurl.txt."
 Make sure the file permissions are set to allow QServ access to the curl folder and its contents, along with the entire config folder and usecurl.txt (if you're using curl).
-You can just use "chmod -R 777 QServCollect" from the command line.
+You can just use "chmod -R 777 qserv2020" from the command line.
 Please note that with curl geolocation, the #whois and #stats commands will not show player locations.

-flagruns not storing: You can just use "chmod -R 777 QServCollect" from the command line to give QServ access to its files.
+flagruns not storing: You can just use "chmod -R 777 qserv2020" from the command line to give QServ access to its files.

 "make: *** No targets specified and no makefile found.
 Stop.": the cmake . command was not issued before make.

-"No such file or directory": you are changing directories into an invalid folder, make sure QServCollect is the name
+"No such file or directory": you are changing directories into an invalid folder, make sure qserv2020 is the name

 "Segmentation fault: 11" on launch: wait for IRC to start!
 Retry the launch (it will work the second time).
 Also, please remember the IRC bot is experimental.
 I have been working on some fixes for it but the threading conflicts make it difficult.